You will need to pay a $50 non-refundable application fee when you submit your application.

 Atlanta, GA 30303

-Please allow 1 to 3 business days for a response to your inquiry.
+Please allow one to three business days for a response to your inquiry.